mgutz/nanoc3_blog/content/2010/01-15-customizing_nanoc3_blog.html.md

 kind: article
 tags: [misc]
 created_at: 2010/01/15
-excerpt: Customizing nanoc3_blog Starter Kit
+excerpt: How to customize nanoc3_blog.
 ---

 ## Installation